REPRESENTATION FOR COMPLEX IMMIGRATION MATTERS

 Types of Complex Immigration Matters

-If your residence application has been declined, you can appeal against the decision to the Immigration and Protection Tribunal.
-The IPT is a separate body that will evaluate your comments and decide whether INZ has been fair in declining the application.
-You will be surprised to know that around fifty percent of IPT cases are successful where they decide that INZ should re-evaluate the application.
-This can be seen as a tremendous success factor, since the applicant will now get a further chance to be assessed for residence.
+If your residence application has been declined, you can appeal against the decision to the Immigration & Protection Tribunal (IPT).
+The IPT is a separate body that will evaluate your comments and decide whether Immigration New Zealand (INZ) has been fair in declining the application.
+You will be surprised to know that around 50% of IPT cases are successful - meaning the tribunal decides that INZ should re-evaluate the application.
+In these cases, the applicant gets a further chance to be assessed for residence.

-If you have been served with a deportation liability notice, you can appeal the notice if you believe that there are compelling reasons why you should not be deported.
+If you have been served with a deportation liability notice (DLN), you can appeal the notice if you believe there are compelling reasons why you should not be deported.
 Once an initial assessment is done, we can advise you whether to proceed with the DLN appeal and represent you in the case.
-There have been numerous instances where our DLN responses have been considered and the DLN cancelled, much to the happiness and relief of our clients.
+We have successfully argued for DLN responses to be considered and had the DLN cancelled.

-If you have been treated unfairly by INZ and you have a case which justifies Ministerial intervention, then we can do a Ministerial Appeal for you to the Associate Minister of Immigration.
-Ministerial intervention in an application can be extremely influential and helpful when arguing a matter with INZ.
+If you have been treated unfairly by INZ, you may have a case which justifies Ministerial Intervention.
+We can lodge your Ministerial appeal to the Associate Minister of Immigration.
+Ministerial Intervention can be extremely influential when making a case for a visa application with INZ.